ibm-cloud-docs/power-iaas/faq.md

 To automate the MTU configuration, you need to customize your cloud-init network configuration.
 For more information, see the [Cloud-init docs on network configuration](https://cloudinit.readthedocs.io/en/latest/reference/network-config-format-v1.html){: external}.

-Both AIX and IBM i supports custom cloud-init configurations at the time of {{site.data.keyword.powerSys_notm}} instace (VM) deployment.
+Both AIX and IBM i support custom cloud-init configurations at the time of {{site.data.keyword.powerSys_notm}} instance (VM) deployment.

 You can customize the cloud-init configurations only through the {{site.data.keyword.powerSys_notm}} API.
 The custom cloud-init is specified by the `userData` request parameter.
 For more information, see [Create a new Power VM Instance](https://cloud.ibm.com/apidocs/power-cloud#pcloud-pvminstances-post).

+[On-Premises]{: tag-red} The automation of MTU is not supported.
+The admin must update the MTU value on the virtual machine manually.

+## Can I add user interface to an existing virtual machine?
+{: #ui-vm}
+{: faq}

+Yes, you can add a user interface to an existing virtual machine by performing Operation System administration steps to configure the desired adapter settings.